holmestm/django-docker-tutorial/README.md

 }
 ```
 6. Run docker-compose up to start the environment
-7. Manage/create the files using your native editor e.g. vscode
+7. Manage/create the files using your native editor e.g. code myproject
 8. Run python commands using
 ```
 docker exec -it django_web_1 bash